privacybydesign/irma-frontend-packages/plugins/irma-web/README.md

 You can set the interface language by setting the `language` option.
 Currently supported values: `en` and `nl`.
 Default is `nl`.

+### fallbackDelay

+You can set the delay in milliseconds that should be waited before the helper message is shown as fallback.
+This only involves the mobile flow on Android.
+This delay is measured from the point that the user presses the button to open the IRMA app.
+A recommended value here is to double the polling interval.
+Default is `1000` ms.

 ### translations

 If you have more specific translation requirements, or if your use-case is not